 Edgar Law Firm LLC, represents clients in all types of litigation involving business disputes or corporate malfeasance.
 Specializing in plaintiff commercial litigation, the firm helps business owners, corporate executives, entrepreneurs, and property owners protect their assets and minimize risk.

-Based in Kansas City, Missouri, the firm litigates cases nationwide.
+Based in Kansas City, Missouri, with additional offices in Los Angeles, Denver, and Denver Foothills, the firm litigates cases nationwide.

 History of High-Stakes Cases